Eurovision Young Musicians 1998: Location

 The Konzerthaus, a concert hall in Vienna, Austria, was the host venue for the 1998 edition of the Eurovision Young Musicians.
 Opened in 1913, it is situated in the third district just at the edge of the first district in Vienna.
 Since it was founded it has always tried to emphasise both tradition and innovative musical styles.

 The Konzerthaus has the Vienna Symphony, the Vienna Chamber Orchestra, the Wiener Singakademie and the Klangforum Wien in residence.
 Several subscriptions also include concerts by the Vienna Philharmonic and other organizations.

 Format

 Julian Rachlin was the host of the 1998 contest and performed during the interval.

 Results

 Preliminary round

-A total of thirteen countries took part in the preliminary round of the 1998 contest, of which eight qualified to the televised grand final.
-The following countries failed to qualify.
+Broadcasters from eighteen countries took part in the preliminary round of the 1998 contest, of which eight qualified to the televised grand final.
+The official list of performers in the preliminary round is unknown.
+The following countries failed to qualify as noted in the booklet of the official compilation album.